 Arts in Education and Exploratory Enrichment are shared services designed to provide students with extraordinary educational opportunities.
-Activities may include the arts, STEM focused events, or bringing in outside speakers.
+Activities may include the arts, STEM, or outside speakers.
 Staff development related to a specific art activity is also available.
-Questar III is pleased to host the 34th Annual High School Invitational Art Exhibition, a juried art competition open to high school students in the Questar III region.
+Questar III is pleased to host the 35th Annual High School Invitational Art Exhibition, a juried art competition open to high school students in the Questar III region.